thomaslui003/Quick-Fix_Android_Mobile_App/docs/readme.md

 # Quick Fix

-This repository is to showcase the mobile application.
+This repository is to showcase the Quick Fix mobile application.

 ## Description